arachnetech/homebridge-mqttthing/README.md

 If `topics.setRGB` is populated, a combined value is used in the format red,green,blue (ranging from 0-255).
 On/off may be sent with `setOn`; brightness, hue and saturation topics are ignored.

+If `topics.setRGBW` is populated, a combined value is used in the format red,green,blue,white (ranging from 0-255).
+On/off may be set with `setOn`; brightness, hue and saturation topics are ignored.

 ```javascript
 {
     "accessory": "mqttthing",